-Travertine floor and granite countertop and back splash.
+I have a new travertine floor, granite countertop, and backsplash.
 I am looking for an environmentally safe non-teflon (fluoropolymer) sealer.
 Do they exist and what are their names.
 Thanks, Dr. Smith

-Flouoro-carbon sealers are pretty standard these days, however, water-based granite sealers like Stone Sentry Sealer (the water-based sealer we recommend) are less toxic (lower concentration of volatile organic compounds) than solvent-based sealers.
+Flouoro-carbon sealers are pretty standard these days, however, water-based granite sealers like Impregnating Stone Sealer (the water-based sealer we recommend) are less toxic (lower concentration of volatile organic compounds) than solvent-based sealers.

-You can find some sealers that are marketed as "non-toxic" or "no VOCs", but EPA rules actually target certain VOCs over others, thus a company can claim a product is "zero" VOC and still contain up to 5%.
+Sealers labeled "non-toxic" may not be actually non-toxic for the environment.
+Some sealers are marketed as "non-toxic" or "no VOCs" but EPA rules actually target certain VOCs over others, thus a company can claim a product is "zero" VOC and still contain up to 5%.

-Or you may see some labeled as "Green", but typically this does not mean that the chemical is completely non-toxic, non-harmful.... just better than the others.
+Or "Green" labels do not necessarily mean that the chemical is completely non-toxic and non-harmful.... just better than the others.

 Not being a chemist, I can't definitively answer this question beyond the above explanation.
-The granite sealer game is won on durability, so the effort is to engineer sealers that last as long as possible.
+The granite sealer game is won on durability, so the effort is to engineer sealers that protect against all types of oil and water-based stains and last as long as possible.